While much of the population is staying home in recent months, businesses are adapting in new ways to connect with and serve their customers.

 Get active on social

-Instagram, Facebook, and Twitter are great, free ways to keep your customers up to date on business operations, product and service offerings, sales, and more.
+Instagram, Facebook, and Twitter are great, free ways to grow with social media and keep your customers up to date on business operations, product and service offerings, sales, and more.

 In addition to posting new product offerings on Instagram, Lemon Laine has shifted its regular educational wellness events online, which allows it to continue to provide some of its favorite events for customers but at a healthy distance.